NOTIFICATION OF RIGHTS UNDER FERPA

 Exceptions to Prior Written Consent Requirement

-- Judicial Order or Lawfully issued Subpoena – School officials are under no obligation to object to an order or subpoena for student records, however, district are obligated to notify parents of their receipt of the subpoena or order prior to the release of any student information.
+- Judicial Order or Lawfully issued Subpoena – School officials are under no obligation to object to an order or subpoena for student records.
+However, districts are obligated to notify parents of their receipt of the subpoena or order prior to the release of any student information.

 - Health and Safety Emergency – School officials may disclose personally identifiable information to appropriate parties in connection with an emergency if knowledge or the information is necessary to protect the health or safety of the student or other individuals.